 Death Cap mushrooms

 Death Cap mushrooms (Amanita phalloides) are extremely poisonous.
 Consuming just one mushroom can kill an adult.
 Symptoms of poisoning by Death Cap mushrooms can include violent stomach pains, nausea, vomiting and diarrhoea.
-Even if symptoms subside serious liver damage may have occurred that may result in death.
+Even if initial symptoms subside serious liver damage may have occurred that may result in death.

 These mushrooms grow under oak trees and the caps are 40-160mm in diameter.
 The cap ranges in colour from pale yellow-green to olive brown and the ridges on the underside of the cap are white.
 The base of the stem has a membrane ‘cup’.